paypal/squbs/docs/http-services.md

 ## Rules and Behaviors the High-Level Route API

 1. **Concurrent state access:** The provided `route` can be used by multiple connections, and therefore threads, concurrently.
 If the `route` accesses any state in the encapsulating `RouteDefinition` (Scala) or `AbstractRouteDefinition` (Java) class, it is important to note such access can be concurrent, both for reads and writes.
 It is not safe for such accesses to read or write mutable state inside the encapsulating class.
-The use of Akka `Actor`s is highly encouraged in such situations.
+The use of pekko `Actor`s is highly encouraged in such situations.
 2. **Access to actor context:** The `RouteDefinition`/`AbstractRouteDefinition` has access to the `ActorContext` with the `context` field (Scala) or `context()` method (Java) by default.
 This can be used to create new actors or access other actors.
 3. **Access to web context:** For the Scala `RouteDefinition`, if the `WebContext` trait is mixed in, it will have access to the field `webContext`.
 The Java `AbstractRouteDefinition` provides the `webContext()` method in all cases.
 This field/method is used to determine the web context or path from the root where this `RouteDefinition`/`AbstractRouteDefinition` is handling requests.